akash-network/docs/guides/node/upgrades/akash-3.0.md

 " >cosmovisor.service
 ```

 Cosmovisor can be configured to automatically download upgrade binaries.
-It is recommended that validators do not use the auto-download option and that the upgrade binary is prepared manually.
+It is recommended that validators do not use the auto-download option and that the upgrade binary is compiled and placed manually.
 If you would like to enable the auto-download option, update the following environment variable in the systemd configuration file:

 ```bash
 Environment="DAEMON_ALLOW_DOWNLOAD_BINARIES=true"